1926 FA Cup final: Build-up

 In accordance with changes made for the 1924 final onwards, all tickets were sold in advance to prevent a repeat of the overcrowding at the 1923 final.
 Approximately 91,000 tickets were available.
 53,000 were standing tickets, 15,000 were uncovered seats and 23,000 were covered seats.
 Standing tickets cost two shillings, seat prices ranged from five shillings to one guinea.
 The majority of tickets were sold before the finalists were known.
 As a result, few supporters of the participating teams attended; most were unable to afford the remaining tickets available to the general public, which were typically in the more expensive areas of the stadium.
 1,750 tickets were allocated directly to each club.
 Bolton fielded 6,000 enquiries and lodged a formal protest about the inadequacy of their allocation.
 The London, Midland and Scottish Railway laid on a total of seven special trains from Manchester to London on the eve and morning of the match.
 A number of supporters travelled to London without tickets in the hope of securing one outside the stadium.
 5s tickets changed hands for up to 15s, provoking the ire of ticketless supporters who accused the sellers of profiteering.
-In one such instance, a man selling twenty 2s tic|kets at 10s each required the assistance of five police officers to escape the wrath of the crowd.
+In one such instance, a man selling twenty 2s tickets at 10s each required the assistance of five police officers to escape the wrath of the crowd.
 The total gate receipts for the match were £23,157, a new record.

 Manchester City prepared for the match by training in the spa town of Buxton.
 Bolton Wanderers followed their usual training schedule for most of the week, then travelled to Harrow on the Thursday.
 All eleven men who played for Bolton in their 1923 triumph were still at the club.
 Of those, only the injured Alex Finney was absent as they travelled to London.
 Jack Smith had been injured for several weeks in the run-up to the final, but recovered in time and participated in Bolton's last league match before the tie.